oigbokwe73/SAP-Configuration-File/README.md

 This script will help guide you through configuring SAP FICO step-by-step.
 Adjust each step according to your specific business needs and SAP version.

-Below is a detailed Mermaid sequence diagram for configuring SAP FICO.
+Below is a detailed diagram for configuring SAP FICO.
 This diagram outlines the key steps and their sequence in the configuration process.
 You can use this Mermaid code to visualize the sequence flow:

 ```mermaid
 sequenceDiagram